 Social Work Warriors In Action

 Amid the pandemic, please know that we are making efforts to live up to our urban mission and social work values and ethics by supporting agencies and community partners with clients who may be challenged by the consequences of self-quarantine or with limited access to necessities.
-The spread of the Coronavirus means that regular volunteer activities and donation drives to our communities have been suspended.
+The spread of the Coronavirus means that regular volunteer activities and donation drives to our communities are limited or have been suspended.
 However, there are several agencies in need of assistance.
-We have organized the following list of needs and we encourage you to engage in these activities in the safest way possible.
+We have organized the following list of needs and we encourage you to engage in these activities in the safest way possible and stay Warrior Strong.

 Additional opportunities to help: